-All hospitals that have not been designated as an EVD testing or treatment hospital by the MOHLTC are considered screening hospitals.
-These hospitals screen ambulatory patients, isolate and assess suspect patients, and arrange for the controlled transfer of PUIs to a testing or treatment hospital via paramedic services so that EVD testing can be performed.
+All hospitals in Ontario with emergency departments and/or urgent care centres that have not been designated as an EVD testing or treatment hospital by the MOHLTC are considered screening hospitals.

+These hospitals screen patients, isolate and assess suspect patients, and arrange for the controlled transfer of PUIs to a designated treatment or testing hospital via paramedic services.